DigitalChickenLabs/OctoQuad/README.md

+# For using the OctoQuad in FIRST Tech Challenge, start [HERE.](https://github.com/DigitalChickenLabs/OctoQuadFtcDriver)

 The OctoQuad is an 8-channel quadrature & pulse width decode module.
 For quadrature signals, position and velocity can be tracked for all 8 channels simultaneously at up to a 250KHz pulse rate (up to 1 million counts/s).
 For pulse width signals, pulses up to 65535us are supported.
 The channel inputs and I2C lines are protected from ESD to +/- 15kV (air).

 Options for interfacing to OctoQuad are very flexible: